home-assistant/home-assistant.io/source/_docs/automation.markdown

 footer: true
 ---

 Home Assistant offers a wide range of automation configurations.
-In the next few pages, we'll try to guide you through all the different possibilities and options.
+In this section, we'll try to guide you through all the different possibilities and options.
 Besides this documentation, there are also a couple of people who have made their automations [publicly available][/cookbook/#example-configurationyaml].

 ### {% linkable_title Automation basics %}